Jsan2178/Data-science-analysis-project-por-MS.c/Jobs projects/Clustering(K-means-hierarchical)/README.md

 # Customer Segmentation — K-Means & Hierarchical (Ward)

-**Summary:** Mini demo segmenting `Mall_Customers.csv` We compare cluster counts using the K-Means elbow curve (plotting inertia vs. k) and a Ward dendrogram, selecting k via the largest vertical gap.
+**Summary:** Mini demo segmenting `Mall_Customers.csv`.
+We compare cluster counts using the K-Means elbow curve (plotting inertia vs. k) and a Ward dendrogram, selecting k via the largest vertical gap.
 You can see the performance by clicking in the notebook **k_means_clustering.ipynb** here.

 ## Data
 - `Mall_Customers.csv` (gender, age, annual income, spending score)

 ## Methods
-- K-Means with `n_clusters=5` and 2D visualization
+- K-Means elbow with `n_clusters=5` and 2D visualization
 - SciPy dendrogram with `method="ward"` (choose `k` via the **largest vertical gap** rule)

 ## Run